Jim Cunha is the Executive Vice President of Secure Payments and FinTech at the Federal Reserve Bank of Boston.

-Cunha is spearheading the Boston Fed’s efforts to study, explore, and engage with distributed ledger technology, or blockchain, to determine applicability, potential benefits, and risks for internal and external uses.
+Cunha is also spearheading the Boston Fed’s efforts to study, explore, and engage with distributed ledger technology, or blockchain, to determine applicability, potential benefits, and risks for internal and external uses.
 He is specifically focused on the evolution of the technology and its potential impact on the financial services sector.
+He is also responsible for the Bank’s digital currency research efforts.

 Cunha has worked at the Boston Fed since 1984.
 Prior to that, he worked at Fleet National Bank.
 He holds a bachelor’s in accounting and philosophy from Northeastern University and a bachelor’s in computer science from Rhode Island College.

 Federal Reserve Bank of Boston 1984 – Present

 Senior staff position in IT Audit and technical support.
 Officer-level positions responsible for technical support, computer operations, retail payments (Automated Clearing House), Y2K planning/execution, technology strategy, wholesale payments, cash operations, various payment-related businesses for the U.S. Department of the Treasury (from pilot to full implementation).

 Member of the Executive Committee, champion/senior sponsor of the Management Council, Diversity and Inclusion initiatives, and innovation initiatives.